T0chi/SB-Giveaway-Winner-1/README.md

 - Noffy

 # Other
-Follow me on Twitter for updates and giveaway announcements @tochiosu, and join these osu! storyboarding servers to learn or get help on storyboading!
+Follow me on Twitter for updates and giveaway announcements @tochiosu, and join these osu! storyboarding servers to learn or get help on storyboading basics!
 - https://discord.gg/B8NX7YW // osu! storyboarder banquet
 - https://discord.gg/QZjD3yb // -Tochi & PoNo's Coffee Room